Communities in Schools of Atlanta

 Grady Health System

-As president and CEO of Grady Health System since 2011, John Haupert leads the safety-net healthcare system that serves DeKalb and Fulton Counties and operates the primary Level I trauma center and burn center for metro Atlanta.
+As CEO of Grady Health System since 2011, John Haupert leads the safety-net healthcare system that serves DeKalb and Fulton Counties and operates the primary Level I trauma center and burn center for metro Atlanta.
 Previously chief operating officer at Parkland Health & Hospital System in Dallas, Haupert began his career in healthcare management at Dallas’s Methodist Health System, where he became president of one of the system’s hospitals and executive vice president for corporate services and business development.
+On the national level, Haupert served on the board of the American Hospital Association from 2018 to 2020 and will become Chair-Elect in 2022.
+He also chairs the AHA’s Strategic Leadership Group for Urban Hospital Sustainability.

 Education: Trinity University (MS)